Use multiple HDInsight clusters with an Azure Data Lake Storage account

 Publicly visible localized Apache Hadoop YARN resources

 These settings are known to affect one specific HDInsight use-case captured in YARN 247.
-Job submissions could fail with an error message similar to this:
+Job submissions could fail with an error message:

 Resource XXXX is not publicly accessible and as such cannot be part of the public cache.

-Set read-execute permissions for others through the hierarchy, for example, at /, /clusters and /clusters/finance as shown in the table above.
+Set read-execute permissions for others through the hierarchy, for example, at /, /clusters and /clusters/finance as shown in the table.